demystifyfp/demystifyfp/content/fsharp/series/fstweet/fetching-followers-and-following-users.md

 In the `selectFollowingUsersQuery`, we are selecting the list of user ids that are being followed by the provided user id.

-Like `fetchFollowers`, we just have to add `fetchFollowingUsers` function and expose it in a new HTTP route
+Like `fetchFollowers`, we just have to add `fetchFollowingUsers` function and expose it to a new HTTP route

 ```fsharp
 module Suave =